m-kluge/microEUKscope/README.md

 # microEUKscope

-A pipeline to extract, curate, and summarize **eukaryotic contigs** from metagenomic assemblies using **Tiara → Kaiju → EukRep**, with per-sample stats, and Krona HTML summaries.
+A pipeline to extract, classify, and summarize **eukaryotic contigs** from metagenomic assemblies using **Tiara → Kaiju → EukRep**, with per-sample stats, and Krona HTML summaries.

 **SLURM-ready**: job array over `SAMPLE_LIST`; also runnable locally without SLURM.